ribamar-santarosa/champselysees/generate-pypi-package-structure/README.md

 ````

-5) Now do serious stuff -- register and upload your package PyPi:
+5) Now do serious stuff -- register and upload your package PyPi (to be done every time you change the package, so not done by `let_it_roll.sh`):
 ````
 pushd ${my_package_name}
 pushd ${arbitrary_root_dirname}/